 Remove them from the oven, cool for 5 minutes on the pan (so they can further set), then transfer to a wire cooling rack.

-These low carb pumpkin cookies are quite moist, so must be stored in the fridge or freezer.
+These low carb paleo pumpkin cookies are quite moist, so must be stored in the fridge or freezer.

 I prefer them right out of the oven, or straight from the freezer.
 Seriously, their texture right out of the freezer is SO good!

-More Easy Pumpkin Recipes
+More Paleo Pumpkin Recipes

 Enjoy!

-Vegan Pumpkin Chocolate Chip Cookies (Paleo, Gluten Free)
+PrintPaleo Pumpkin Chocolate Chip Cookies (Vegan)

 - Prep Time: 35 minutes